cloudmesh/cloudmesh-nlp/documentation/PAPER.md

  1. University of Virginia, laszewski@gmail.com
  2. Indiana University, Luddy School of Informatics, Computing and Engineering, mysoladine@gmail.com

 ## Abstract

+COMMENT FORM GREGOR: THIS IS NOT WHAT THIS PAPER IS ABOUT:

 Natural Language operators are everywhere in technology.
 They aim to relate machine learning and human needs for the better good of